wikicite/wikicite-data/README.md

 File `stats.json` contains summarizing statistics:

-* md5: MD5 hash of the full Wikidata JSON dump
+* md5: MD5 hash of the full, uncompressed Wikidata JSON dump
+* size: size of compressed dump
 * entities: number of entities
+* publications
-* publications: number of publication items
+    * items: number of publication items
+    * size: size of compressed dump
 * pubtypes: number of publication types

 Run `make stats` in the base directory for updates.